Chads-Programming/chady/README.md

 # Chady

-A powerful and user-friendly platform inspired by [LeetCode](https://leetcode.com/) and [TypeHero](https://typehero.dev/), designed to help developers enhance their skills through programming challenges.
+A minimalist and user-friendly platform inspired by [LeetCode](https://leetcode.com/) and [TypeHero](https://typehero.dev/), designed to help developers enhance their skills through programming challenges.
 Users can submit solutions, earn points, and track their progress.

 ## Table of Contents